Duke Players to Watch Against Oral Roberts - First Round

 Duke's Last Game

-Duke was victorious in its previous game versus Virginia, 59-49, on Saturday.
-Jeremy Roach starred with 23 points, plus four boards and one assist.
+Duke was victorious in its most recent game versus Virginia, 59-49, on Saturday.
+Jeremy Roach was its high scorer with 23 points.

 |Name